tldr-pages/tldr/pages/common/ss-local.md

 `ss-local -c {{path/to/config/file.json}}`

-- Use plugin to run the proxy client:
+- Use a plugin to run the proxy client:

 `ss-local --plugin {{plugin_name}} --plugin-opts {{plugin_options}}`